 Also from a product perspective, you may now be operating in markets that are different and that may require separate product management, localization resources, as well as dedicated and local revenue generation teams.

-Maybe it sounds more difficult, but, it’s just, no, it’s not difficult when you know how to do it.
+So it, maybe it sounds more difficult, but, it’s just, no, it’s not difficult when you know how to do it.
 It’s obviously more complex.

-You must hire people that know how to operate globally and you must develop your current people so that they can take hold of the complexity.
+And so you must hire people that know how to operate globally and you must develop your current people so that they can take hold of the complexity.